sun-jinian/Huanyuzhi/README.md

-# 寰宇志 · Yuanyuzhi
+# 寰宇志 · Huanyuzhi
-Yuanyuzhi is a cultural travel map where you explore a 3D Earth, browse city guides, and chat with others in location-based rooms — all wrapped in an ink-wash UI.
+Huanyuzhi is a cultural travel map where you explore a 3D Earth, browse city guides, and chat with others in location-based rooms — all wrapped in an ink-wash UI.

 > ⚠️ This project is currently under active development.
 Features may be incomplete, broken, or subject to change without notice.